MarjanHJ/RobustPeakFinder/README.md

 # Examples in Python
 Two Python tests are also provided:

-1- A Test written specifically to read one image from a HDF5 file made in Australian Synchotron in the file: RobustPeakFinder_Python_Test_for_AS.py
+1- A Test written specifically to read a HDF5 file from Australian Synchotron:
+RobustPeakFinder_Python_Test_for_AS.py

 2- A Simple test to prove that the code is working in the file: RobustPeakFinder_Python_Test_Simple.py.
 Simply type in:
 ```
 make test
 ```